 Palliative care services can support SNF staff members in offering high-quality and compassionate end-of-life care.
 Palliative care differs from hospice care although both are covered by Medicare.

-Despite its apparent benefit , recent studies have found that many who could benefit are not offered palliative care services and almost half of SNF residents lack documented advance directives.
-If a resident without an advanced directive suffers a worsening of their clinical condition a cascade of care intensification can be triggered which can lead to unwanted emergency room visits and admissions to the hospital which can then trigger unintended consequences such as delirium, falls and other iatrogenic complications.
+Despite its apparent benefit, recent studies have found that many who could benefit are not offered palliative care services and almost half of SNF residents lack documented advance directives.
+If a resident who does not have an advanced directive experiences a decline in their clinical condition, a cascade of care intensification can be triggered which can lead to unwanted emergency room visits and admissions to the hospital - which can then trigger unintended consequences such as delirium, falls and other iatrogenic complications.

-The goal of this project is to promote the appropriate use of palliative care services.
-Alliant Quality will, in partnership with professional organizations, SNFs and palliative care organizations, develop educational materials and training sessions customized for SNF staff about palliative care and its beneficial role for residents in long term care.
-This educational offering will be pilot-tested in central North Carolina and in southeast Georgia with interested SNFs.
+Alliant Quality, in partnership with professional organizations, SNFs, and palliative care organizations, promotes the appropriate use of palliative care services and develops educational materials and training sessions customized for SNF staff about palliative care regarding its beneficial role for residents in long term care.

 - Receive free training programs designed to improve their SNF staff competency and knowledge related to end-of-life care

 - Join a learning network of learners and experts on palliative care in the SNF setting